sil-org/cloudflare-scanner/README.md

 # cloudflare-scanner
-Look through Cloudflare records to find the ones that contain a substring in their name
+Look through Cloudflare records to find the ones that contain a certain substring in their name and then send emails with that list via AWS SES.